-Paternity Leave In The Navy
+Paternity Leave in The Navy

 Prior to 2009, fathers of newborns or adopted children in the military could not take time off unless leave was charged from what they earned each year.
 Each military member earns 30 days a year.
 However, there is now paternity, or parental, leave in the military that is non-chargeable.
 Ten days of non-chargeable leave is the same as getting four months of accrued leave for free at the normal rate of 2.5 days per month.

-The FY 2009 Defense Authorization Act established a the paternity program which allows up to ten days of non-chargeable leave for new fathers / spouse in the military.
+The FY 2009 Defense Authorization Act established the paternity program which allows up to ten days of non-chargeable leave for new fathers in the military.
 The Act left it up to the individual services to develop plans to implement the new benefit.
 Each branch differs by days allowed to take non-chargeable leave periods as well as the time before and after the birth is limited.
-If deployed during birth however, you are still allowed to take additional paternity leave upon return.
+If deployed during birth, however, you are still allowed to take additional paternity leave upon return.
 This additional free leave period can also be taken in conjunction with regular leave earned through time in service.

 Some Minor Changes in 2017